Transfer & Visitor Procedures

 Letters of recommendation are not required in the transfer/visitor application process, however, the Levin College of Law will accept up to four letters of recommendation.
 Recommenders should evaluate in detail the applicant’s academic performance and skills, academic activities, community service, and/or employment.

 Please note that the Levin College of Law does not consider personal recommendations (for example, those from family, friends or persons who have never taught or supervised the applicant in a professional setting).

-Letters of recommendation and evaluations are not required; therefore, action will proceed with or without these items once all required materials are received.
+Letters of recommendation are not required; therefore, action will proceed with or without these items once all required materials are received.
 While the Levin College of Law is unable to acknowledge receipt of letters, candidates may verify receipt of documents using the Applicant Status Online (ASO).

 Candidates have two options for submitting letters of recommendation: